-Homemade elderflower syrup or catching the summer flavors in a bottle: this cordial is sweet, lemony, and more aromatic than any other syrup I know.
+Learn how to make a simple elderflower syrup recipe; it's like catching the summer flavors in a bottle.
+The syrup is sweet, lemony, and more aromatic than any other syrup.

 You will not believe how easy it is to make elderflower syrup yourself.
 All you need are a bunch of elderflowers, lemons, citric acid, sugar, and water.